ceos-seo/data_cube_notebooks/docs/datacube_install.md

 <a name="system_requirements"></a> System Requirements
 =================
-This document is targetting a Ubuntu based development environment - either on a local server or in a virtual machine.
+This document is targeting an Ubuntu based development environment - either on a local server or in a virtual machine.
 The base requirements can be found below:

 * **OS**: Ubuntu 16.04 LTS - [Download here](https://www.ubuntu.com/download/desktop)
 * **Memory**: 8GB+ of memory is preferred